Hegel on Sacred Poetry

 Noch nicht erschienen, Juli 20..

-In die heilige Poesie, Hegel equates poetry with the Judaic Psalms at the core of his notion of sublimity.
-Hegel's theory of the sublime has largely been interpreted as suggesting a lack of interest in the subject.
-Víctor Ibarra B. argues that Hegel's apparent disinterest is misleading and warrants further elucidation, through a careful examination of his remarks on heilige Poesie as portraying a flawed approach to agency.
-By revisiting Hegel's early works before 1800 and his dispute with Kant's concept of freedom, he offers a practical account of Hegel's view on sublime art within the context of his philosophy of love.
+In his aesthetic reflections, Hegel identifies the Judaic Psalms, which he calls sacred poetry, as the core of the sublime.
+While it has often been suggested that Hegel showed little interest in the notion of sublimity, Ibarra B. contends that this interpretation is misleading and warrants further elucidation.
+Introducing a new perspective, he argues that a careful examination of Hegel's remarks on sacred poetry reveals a critique of the notion of agency as depicted in the Psalms.
+By revisiting Hegel's early works predating 1800 and his dispute with Kant's concept of freedom, this studyoffers a practical account of Hegel's view on sublime art within the framework of his philosophy of love.

 ZUM ANFANG